danhnam11/DTLreactingFoam-8/README.md

 # DTLreactingFoam-8

 ## General Information
-A package for high fidelity simulations of laminar reacting flows in OF-8 with low computational cost, incorporating both the detailed transport model (DTM) and the polynomial fit transport model (FTM) based on the principle of kinetic gas theory [1].
+A package for high fidelity simulations of laminar reacting flows in OpenFOAM-8 with low computational cost, incorporating both the detailed transport model (DTM) and the polynomial fit transport model (FTM) based on the principle of kinetic gas theory [1].
 To enhance computational efficiency, it was integrated with the time-correlated thermophysical property calculation (coTHERM) method.
-This technique can significantly reduce the computational cost of numerical simulations using DTM/FTM in OF-8 while preserving accuracy.
+This technique can significantly reduce the computational cost of numerical simulations using DTM/FTM in OpenFOAM-8 while preserving accuracy.
 Readers are referred to our paper for all validation data.
+Readers are also referred to https://github.com/danhnam11/DTLreactingFoam-10 and https://github.com/danhnam11/DTLreactingFoam-12 for DTLreactingFoam in OpenFOAM-10 and OpenFOAM-12, respectively.

 ## Installation
 - The complete installation of the OpenFOAM 8.0 framework in a Linux operating system is required before installing this package, as it is designed for the Linux-based OpenFOAM 8.0 version.